 - Rear parking sensors standard, front sensors optional

 - Numerous interior material options, including Alcantara headliner and wood trim

 Under the Hood

-Maserati says the GranTurismo can accelerate from zero to 62 mph in 5.2 seconds and reach a top speed of 177 mph.
+Maserati says the GranTurismo coupe can accelerate from zero to 60 mph in about 5 seconds and reach a top speed of 177 mph.

 - 405-horsepower, 4.2-liter V-8 with 339 pounds-feet of torque